Report Pesticide Exposure Incidents Affecting Pets or Domestic Animals

 Options for Reporting by Pet Owners

 - If your animal needs medical attention right now, call your local veterinarian, a local emergency clinic, or the National Animal Poison Control Center (NAPCC) at (888) 426-4435.
-Exit NAPCC may charge a fee.
+NAPCC may charge a fee.

 - Tell the product's manufacturer, who is required by law to submit reports of adverse effects to EPA.
 Their contact information is on the product label.

-- For non-emergencies, you can call the National Pesticide Information Center (NPIC) at (800) 858-7378 Exit to find out more about reporting a possible pesticide exposure or illness.
+- For non-emergencies, you can call the National Pesticide Information Center (NPIC) at (800) 858-7378 to find out more about reporting a possible pesticide exposure or illness.
 NPIC also provides summary reports to EPA on incidents, but does not collect information for enforcement.

-- Contact your state pesticide regulatory agency, Exit especially if you are concerned about a possibly illegal use of a pesticide.
+- Contact your state pesticide regulatory agency, especially if you are concerned about a possibly illegal use of a pesticide.
 States generally have primary enforcement responsibility for pesticide misuse violations and for investigating possible instances of pesticide misuse.

 - Submit a report to EPA if you suspect that federal pesticide regulations have been violated.